What am I covered for when I’m off-road driving?

 It’s important to be prepared when you take your car off-road.
 If you do find yourself in a tricky situation, remember – there’s no need to panic.

 You might start with your usual off-roading checks, making sure you’ve got the equipment you need to get out of trouble.
-Pack all the appropriate emergency supplies and check the weather forecasts before you go.
+Pack all the appropriate emergency supplies and check the weather forecast before you go.

 Carry recovery gear such as a hand winch and tow straps (if you’re travelling with another vehicle).
 This could mean the difference between getting stuck in the middle of nowhere and getting out in one piece.
 And remember, obey the law and take sensible precautions, especially if you’re out in the bush.